Italy Sees Glimmer of Hope for End to Outbreak

 But glimmers of hope are appearing and Italians have reason for optimism: The number of newly infected people is on a downward trend.

-On Monday, Italy reported 1,648 new infections, its biggest decrease after several days of declining numbers.
-Officials also said the number of people needed to be admitted into intensive care units is slowing, giving much needed relief to overwhelmed hospitals.
+On Monday, Italy reported 4,050 new infections, its biggest decrease since March 17, bringing the total number of cases to 101,739.
+Officials also said the number of people who needed to be admitted into intensive care units is slowing, giving much needed relief to overwhelmed hospitals.

 Italy also reported another hopeful number: 1,590 people who got the infection have recovered, the biggest single-day number of recoveries yet.